Frequently Asked Questions

 For those who do not wish to pursue a concurrent degree, HDS students may take up to half of their courses across Harvard University and the Boston Theological Interreligious Consortium.

-More information can be found in the HDS Student Handbook on page 67.
+More information can be found in the HDS Handbook for Students.

-Applicants may apply for admission to HDS up to three times, regardless of the program or combination of programs.
-Applicants that have applied to HDS within the past three years may elect to reuse some materials from their previous application.
-Please find more information on this process, including a reapplication request form, in the application instructions within the HDS online application for admission.
-If you submit a reapplication request form, please do not submit your application for admission until you have received a response from HDS Admissions.
+Applicants may reapply for admission to HDS.
+Applicants that have applied to HDS within the past three years may elect to reuse up to three letters of recommendation from their previous application.
+Please find more information on this process, including a Letter of Recommendation Reuse form, in the application instructions within the HDS online application for admission.
+If you submit this form, please do not submit your application for admission until you have received a response from HDS Admissions.

 If you have any questions, or would like guidance on the procedure, please contact us at admissions@hds.harvard.edu.